hexatomic/hexatomic/paper.md

 There is extensive documentation, including documentation for maintenance processes, changes in maintenance, and revival after periods without maintenance.
-*Hexatomic* will also be supported in the future through the long-term software maintenance and research software engineering position that TK holds at Humboldt-Unviersität zu Berlin.
+*Hexatomic* will also be supported in the future through the long-term software maintenance and research software engineering position at the corpus linguistic working group at Humboldt-Unviersität zu Berlin.

 Developed as a platform, *Hexatomic* will be used ... 👉 **Thomas** can you name some example projects that will use Hexatomic?